 I prefer the dummy flasher setup, because I like having the flasher as close to the cannonball as possible.
 When the cannonball bounces on the bottom, the flasher will stir up the sand or mud for more action, mimicking heavy feeding.
 Then I have the spoon 3′ to 6′ feet behind the dummy flasher, which makes it look like the salmon missed the sand lance and the sand lance is fleeing.
 When it works as planned, another salmon will come and inhale the lure.
 Use an old flasher or metal flasher for the dummy flasher, so you won’t damage your best gear.
 Try bouncing the cannonball on the bottom every 5 to 15 minutes instead of skipping or dragging the bottom.

-If you see some salmon head with scratch marks around the nose to the gill plate, it’s from pounding the sand and mud to feed on sand lance, and it might be a good time to try bottom bouncing with sand lance lures instead of using your typical baitfish spoons.
+If you see a salmon with scratch marks around the nose to the gill plate, it’s from pounding the sand and mud to feed on sand lance, and it might be a good time to try bottom bouncing with sand lance lures instead of using your typical baitfish spoons.
 Give sand lance lures a try when other lures are not working, and you just might hook up more fish.

 This article appeared in Island Fisherman Magazine.
 Never miss another issue—subscribe today!